 As far as gambling goes, yea, you probably won’t have any problems.
 I won’t promise anything because things do change and it’s impossible to keep perfectly up to date on the gaming laws of every country in the world.
 This is where it would behoove you to do a little further research on your own.
 Good luck out there and be safe!

 Can I use a VPN to play at sites that restrict my country?

-No. I wish it was that easy because I’d be playing poker at Bet365 right now.
+No. I wish it was that easy because I’d be playing online poker right now.
 You can use VPNs to access offshore sites that block people in your country, but you’ll have a hard time depositing or getting paid.
 All that financial stuff requires banking information.
 Even if you use a VPN, find a prepaid card and deposit, where would you tell them to send your winnings?

 People still try of course.
 I know of a few poker players in the US who used VPNs, offshore bank accounts and overseas mailing addresses to continue using PokerStars in the US.
 These guys got caught, their accounts closed and I believe they lost some money too.